fpgmaas/deptry/docs/docs/pyproject-toml.md

 - `skip_transitive`: `bool`
 - `skip_misplaced_dev`: `bool`

+Note that the command line arguments that should be passed as a string with comma-separated values should simply be passed as a list in _pyproject.toml_.

-An example of such a section is given below.
+An example of a configuration section for _deptry_ is given below.

 ```
 [tool.deptry]